testground/infra/k8s/eks/README.md

 eksctl scale nodegroup --config-file=$CLUSTER_NAME.yaml --name=ng-2-plan
 ```

-**Please note that for the `AWS VPC CNI` scaling up and down works fine, while for `calico` you need to reset the `kube-multus-ds` daemonset and `coredns` deployment after nodegroup scaling; both located in the `kube-system` namespace.
-We are working on a fix that will automate this.**

 ## Additional notes

 When you create a new cluster, Amazon EKS creates an endpoint for the managed Kubernetes API server that you use to communicate with your cluster (using Kubernetes management tools such as kubectl).